silvia764/grocery-expense-data-analyse/README.md

 These codes calculates your average (mean value) monthly grocery expense and visualise it in a bar chart.
 The codes marks the bars in a deeper shade of green if that month exceeds the mean value.

-Be aware of thy grocery expense, cut thy food waste.😎